ros-navigation/docs.nav2.org/tutorials/docs/navigation2_with_microstrain_gq7.rst

 4.2.1- Earth Frame
 ^^^^^^^^^^^^^^^^^^

-Since we have a path in transforms from ``earth -> base_link`` we can send goals in the earth frame.
+Since we have a valid transform from ``earth -> base_link`` we can send goals in the ``earth`` frame.
 This is useful if you want to navigate to known global waypoints while automatically acquiring your map frame.
 GUI tools like RViz don't work that well with these types of waypoints, but you can publish these waypoints from the command line, or code very easily.
 A simple example of navigating to a waypoint in the earth frame from the command line can be seen here

 .. code-block:: bash